 - We advise you to exercise a high degree of caution in Jordan due to the threat of terrorist attack.
-Pay attention to your personal security at all times and monitor the media for information about possible new safety and security risks.
+You should pay attention to your personal security at all times.
+Monitor the media and other sources for information about possible new security risks.

 - The ongoing conflicts in Iraq and Syria have the potential to cause instability in Jordan.
-However, Jordanian security forces monitor the security environment closely and additional security forces have been deployed to areas bordering Syria and Iraq.
-To date there have been no indications of a decline in the security situation aside from in the immediate border areas.
+However, Jordanian security forces monitor the security environment closely and have deployed additional forces to areas bordering Syria and Iraq.

-- We advise you to reconsider your need to travel to areas near the border with Syria due to ongoing conflict on the Syrian side of the border.
+- We advise you to reconsider your need to travel to areas near the border with Syria due to ongoing conflict in Syria.

-- We advise you to reconsider your need to travel to the Za’atri refugee camp because of the unpredictable security situation and occurrence of riots.
+- We advise you to reconsider your need to travel to the Za’atari refugee camp because of its unpredictable security environment and the occurrence of riots.

 - Since April 2014 there have been ongoing incidents of civil unrest in Ma’an.

 - Demonstrations have been taking place throughout Jordan since 2011, including in Amman.
 You should avoid all protests and demonstrations in Jordan as they may turn violent.
 You should take particular care near mosques afterFriday prayers.

 - See Travel Smart for general advice for all travellers.